rollkit/docs/tutorials/celestia-da.md

 ## 🛠️ Configuring flags for DA

 Now, we're prepared to initiate our rollup and establish a connection with the Celestia light node.
-The `rollkit start` command requires three mandatory DA configuration flags:
+The `rollkit start` command requires three DA configuration flags:

 - `--rollkit.da_start_height`
 - `--rollkit.da_auth_token`